top of page

 Mary had a little lamb Whose fleece was white as snow.
 And everywhere that Mary went, The lamb was sure to go.

 This is poetry, but the same rules apply.
-Why didn’t Sara just write “Mary had a lamb”?
+Why didn’t Sara just write, “Mary had a lamb”?
 Everyone knows that lambs are little, else they’d be called sheep.
 Could little suggest innocent and fragile?
 The extra word makes the lamb seem young and impressionable, which makes the lamb more interesting.

 Everyone also knows that lambs are white.
 And the word everywhere is interesting.
 Just where did this lamb accompany Mary?
 Shopping?
 Church?
 Bathing?
 We can ponder endless possibilities from four simple lines.